 Give your meat 5-7 minutes covered, with an adequate air flow in your grill.
 This feeds your fire and keeps everything moving.
 Give the steak a flip, and 5 more minutes.

 Bring the steak inside on the cutting board and cover for 7-10 minutes.
 Doing so, will allow the juices in the meat to settle before cutting.

 Serving Your Steak

 You will want to slice your eye of round steak against the grain.
 This gives you the most potential for tenderness in your bite.
 You should see a nice pinkish in the middle of the meat.

-Grilling an eye of round steak isn’t finished until you garnish with some grilled onions and peppers.
+You can decide to garnish your cook with some grilled onions and peppers.
 Serve with sliced garlic bread so that your guests can make little sandwiches.
 Include some roasted corn on the cob, a fresh Cole Slaw salad, and pair with your favorite refreshing Chablis, a cold IPA, or an unsweet iced tea.